 Three-layer system

-For children who wet more than once per night, some parents extend the system to three layers — two change-ready sets plus the base.
-It requires a slightly deeper pocket protector at the bottom, and making the bed takes longer initially, but it means two changes are possible without any midnight laundry.
+For children who wet more than once per night, some extend the system to three layers—two change-ready sets plus the base.
+This requires a deeper pocket protector at the bottom and may take longer to make initially, but it allows two changes without midnight laundry.

 Bunk beds